-Ask another person in the room to call security after you have called 9-1-1 (Security: 610-861-5588 or 5588 from a campus phone).
+Ask another person in the room to call Public Safety after you have called 9-1-1 (Public Safety: 610-861-5588 or 5588 from a campus phone).
 Notify them of the emergency and that 911 has been contacted.
-Security has a protocol to follow once they receive a call - including communicating with emergency personnel to meet them when they arrive on campus and contacting the college's health center.
+Public Safety has a protocol to follow once they receive a call - including communicating with emergency personnel to meet them when they arrive on campus and contacting the college's health center.